Set your heart on medical or dental school?

 Knowing when you have to undertake this challenge is key for mentally preparing yourself, so don’t delay.

-Check the important UCAT 2021 dates for registration and booking information.
+Check important UCAT 2023 dates for registration and booking information

 The good news is that you can practise some of the skills required in the UCAT without a screen.

 Here are some UCAT skills you can practice in your spare time: